isawangyx/tp/docs/UserGuide.md

 **Tips:**
 - At least one parameter must be provided
-- Phone number must match an existing customer
+- Phone number must match an existing patron
 - Date must be in the format: `yyyy-MM-dd` (e.g., `2023-12-25`)
 - Status must be one of: `UPCOMING`, `COMPLETED`, or `CANCELLED`
 - You can combine parameters to filter bookings more precisely